 An Enhanced Family Support Crisis Handbook

 How to cope when an adult loved one with an intellectual or developmental disability experiences complex mental health and/or behavioral issues?
-The purpose of this handbook is to inform and empower families and caregivers so that they can more effectively advocate for individuals with severe behavioral health and/or mental health conditions.
+The purpose of this expanded version of the Toolkit is to empower individuals with disabilities and their family and professional caregivers by providing information to more effectively advocate for persons with complex severe behavioral health conditions (also referred to as “dual diagnosis”) for treatments, supports, services and the conditions that promote mental wellness.

 Crises are a Family Affair